 As of November 2021, 30% of the US adult population is not fully vaccinated against COVID-19.1

-Health care, government, and life science organizations had a sharp learning curve to determine deployment strategies that ensured supply was accessible and equitable, in addition to assuring consumer confidence that the vaccines are effective and safe.
+Health care, government, and life science organisations had a sharp learning curve to determine deployment strategies that ensured supply was accessible and equitable, in addition to assuring consumer confidence that the vaccines are effective and safe.
 Consumer sentiment around vaccines has shifted and continues to shift as the pandemic evolves.
 It has been almost a year since the first COVID-19 vaccine became available.
 What have we learned about consumer perspectives on vaccines that can be applied going forward to vaccination in general?

 Deloitte conducted a nationally representative study of 3,000 US adults (18 and older), which included an oversample of 1,200 non–fully-vaccinated individuals.
 The national sample is representative of the US census with respect to age, gender, race/ethnicity, income, geography, and insurance source.
 We explored the sentiments of various consumer cohorts by vaccine status including: